 - Validators can now self-onboard here: https://loomx.io/developers/en/validator.html

-The Loom Network team has been delivering at a tenacious pace in our quest to build out the tools that will help Ethereum scale and developers create DApps for the masses.
+The Loom Network team has been delivering at a tenacious pace in our quest to build out the tools that will help developers create and scale their dapps for the masses.

 Where Are We At?

 Basechain is already live, audited, battle-tested, and running smooth.

 There are 21+ external validators running the chain, tons of third-party developers launching new dapps, and the network has maintained stellar performance — already processing 15M+ transactions and creating 60K+ wallets.

 Check out the latest roadmap for a view on what’s to come in early 2020.

 How To Become a Validator